 • Worry magnifies every problem.
 Even a small one is blown out of proportion.
 Sometimes the problem is imaginary and may never happen.
 At other times, it has already happened and no amount of worry can undo it.

-• Worry is a lack of trust in one’s self and in God who is able to work out every detail of human lives.
+• Worry is a lack of trust in one’s self and God who can work out every detail of human lives.

 • Worry is unproductive.
 It brings no benefits.